GAY-STRAIGHT ALLIANCE TO HOST SPECIAL PRESENTATION AT ECU ON OCT. 10

 Mary Bishop, a former ECU instructor, and Sharon Baldwin, will speak about their ongoing nine-year lawsuit against the state of Oklahoma.
 A short student documentary, Fighting for Love: the Struggle for Marriage Equality in Oklahoma, which highlights the plaintiffs in the case, will also be shown.

-Bishop is a former assistant professor of journalism in the ECU Department of Mass Communications and is currently an editor with the Tulsa World.
+Bishop is a former assistant professor of journalism in the ECU Department of Mass Communication and is currently an editor with the Tulsa World.
 Baldwin is also an editor with the Tulsa World.

 Bishop and Baldwin, along with another couple, filed a challenge in federal court the day after Oklahoma voters approved a state question defining marriage as between one man and one woman in 2004.
 The case has languished in the courts, but got a recent boost after the Supreme Court ruled in favor of two marriage equality lawsuits this summer.